 Listerine labels the mouthwash as ‘99% natural.’
 However, it contains alcohol, making the formula unsuitable for some people.

 Contains the active ingredients:

-The mouthwash is available in three different flavors:
+This product is available on Amazon and at your local drugstore in three different flavors:

 The benefits of using mouthwash include: